ethersphere/staking-vault/README.md

 - BZZ holders can become stakers and deposit BZZ into the contract
 - The BZZ market $ amount should be allocated to the USDC funds, locking the BZZ, and instantly paying out the USDC amount
 - Stakers can select either 1 or 2 year lockups, giving 5% or 10% respectively
-- **Example flow:** A BZZ holder stakes $1k of BZZ → the BZZ is locked → $100 of USDC is paid out instantly
+- **Example flow:** A BZZ holder stakes $1k of BZZ → the BZZ is locked → $100 of USDC is paid out instantly (10% for 2-year lock)
-- BZZ may be deposited until 10% the $ value of staked BZZ equals the total USDC amount available
+- **Staking capacity:** BZZ may be staked as long as sufficient USDC is available in the vault to pay the rewards
+- The mechanism operates on a **first come, first serve** basis - staking stops when USDC runs out
+- **BZZ price:** Users provide the current USD value of their BZZ when staking (frontend calculates this using market data)
-- Any excess USDC not assigned and paid out to a staker that remains in the contract may be withdrawn by the foundation's wallet at any time
+- Any excess USDC not allocated to active stakes may be withdrawn by the foundation's wallet at any time
-- This mechanism operates on a first come, first serve basis

 ### Front End UI